qmlbook/qmlbook/en/ch15/index.rst

     // clear the whole model (e.g. reset)
     Q_INVOKABLE void clear();

-Additional we define a ``count`` property to get the size of the model and a ``get`` method to get a color at the given index.
+Additionally we define a ``count`` property to get the size of the model and a ``get`` method to get a color at the given index.
 This is useful when you would like to iterate over the model content from QML.

 .. code-block:: cpp